Kaidus awoke to the sound of whispers and childish voices coming from the outside.

 “Umm… Uh-… Are you okay?”
 She questioned, seeing that he meant no harm.
-“Lirell said his daddy saw you fall from the sky.
+“Lirell said his poppa saw you fall from the sky.
 Are you hurt?”
 She added, looking up at him inquisitively.

 “I’m fine.”
 Kaidus replied with a chuckle.
 “Mira, do you know where the elder’s house is?”

 She nodded at his words but something caught her attention and she ran away.
-Kaidus followed the young girl with his eyes, only to see her running to someone that was already walking towards him.
+Kaidus followed the young girl with his eyes, only to see her running to someone who was already walking toward him.
 It was Fera, the elder’s daughter.

 “Good morning.”
 The older girl greeted nervously as she arrived with Mira on her heels.
 “I’ve come to call you both for breakfast.”
 She spoke with a tense smile, half afraid and half thankful.

 “Good morning,” Kaidus replied, returning a curt nod.
 “Please allow me a moment to wake my friend up.
 It seems he was very tired.”
 Kaidus stepped back into the house as she informed him that she would wait.

 Vick had been right about his comment of Fera the previous evening—upon their first sighting.
 She was quite striking in a modest sense.
 While she wore plain clothes and although her brown hair was tied in a simple fashion that draped to her front, her gray eyes—unlike her father’s piercing gaze—gave off a warm and gentle aura.
 They also accentuated her lovely face and easily drew the attention of those looking at her to them.
 He was surprised to catch himself glancing in her direction every now and then while Vick on the other hand, was ogling her all throughout their talk last night.